anttisalonen/progbook/rst/strong2.rst

 * Line 4: We call the member function (or "method" in Java terminology) "split" of the class String which returns an array of Strings.
 * Line 5: We define a for loop where we iterate over the array, printing out each word in stdout.

-As you can see, the Java code is for this example not very different from Python or Javascript.
+As you can see, the Java code is for this example not very different from Python or JavaScript.

 Filtering numbers in an array: